kennedydmb/pizza-the-pie/README.md

 ### Known Bugs
 - Pagination does not yet work correctly when using the search function.
+- After submitting a review you are redirected to the courses page rather than the course review page.

 ## Deployment
 - The code was developed locally using the AWS Cloud9 IDE.